JulianAnalytics/Football/README.md

 ⚽ Three position-specific recruitment models for defined archetypal roles which identify and score players based on technical performance data

+⚽ Two Premier League trivia quizzes

+⚽ Data gathering methods for scraping from FBref.com and utilising the StatsBomb API

+⚽ Visualisations including match dashboards and passing networks

 ⚽ Shotmap in R which illustrates the outcome of all of Mo Salah´s 2019/20 shots

-⚽ Two Premier League trivia quizzes

-⚽ Web scraper for FBref.com

-⚽ Match dashboard using event data from the Statsbomb API

 ⚽ Match prediction model using a random forrest method